lisa-lumos/atomic-habits/04-chapter-16-20.md

 The greatest threat to success, is not failure, but boredom.

 No habit will stay interesting forever.
-At some point, everyone faces the same challenge on the journey of self-improvement: you have to fall in love with boredom.
+At some point, everyone faces this same challenge on the journey of self-improvement: you have to fall in love with boredom.

 If you only do the work when it's convenient/exciting, then you will never be consistent enough to achieve remarkable results.